DISC Management Styles: Which Kind of Manager Are You?

 Needs to work on: details, organization, fears of losing friendship/relationship

 A famous example of I-type leaders is Barack Obama, the 44th president of the United States and also the youngest president to be sworn into office.
-President Obama is known for his transformational leadershipand amazingly inspirational speeches.
+President Obama is known for his transformational leadership and inspirational speeches.

-I-type people possess great charms, and thus are the center of attention wherever they go.
-They place emphasis on building relationships and take other people’s feelings into great care.
+I-type people possess great charms and thus are the center of attention wherever they go.
+They place emphasis on building relationships and care deeply about other people’s feelings.

 I-type managers create cohesive teams with their influence.
 They value openness and relationships between employees and themselves, so they keep the work environment energetic and interactive.
 Employees enjoy their charisma, energy, and inspiration.